HOW TO PICK A SCHOOL

 A little more on Academic Process:

 As industry professionals, we have found that academic education, while great for exploring ideas, concepts, philosophy and the past, is a very poor method for delivering professional job skills.
-Universities are so buried in academic process and bureaucracy that they have difficulty seeing the needs of the professional or commercial world.
+Universities are so focused on academic process and bureaucracy that they have difficulty seeing the needs of the professional or commercial world.
+Industry needs skilled, experienced, creative problem solvers who understand their primary responsibility is to be cost effective.
 Universities are about the credential, not job skills.
-There’s nothing wrong with the pursuit of a credential, but it won’t get you a job in this industry.
+There’s nothing wrong with the pursuit of a credential and there are many great reasons to do so, but it won’t get you a job in this industry.
 The simple, obvious fact is that a potential employer couldn’t care less about your MFA or PhD if you can’t do the job.

 7. SEE IF YOU CAN SPEAK DIRECTLY TO A CURRENT STUDENT OR RECENT GRADUATE TO HEAR FIRST-HAND WHAT THE TRAINING IS LIKE.